hashirshoaeb/portfolio/README.md

 <!-- CONTRIBUTING -->
 # Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contribution you make would be **appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)